CodersCrew/coderscamp/packages/docs/src/workspaces/api.md

 }
 ```

-Just build for certain events (one or many) and collect data needed to be read after by REST API.
+Just subscribe for certain events (one or many) and collect data needed to be read after by REST API.
 Every handler read some data from event and create/update an entity in the database.
 This database is denormalized and prepared for fast reads.
 No complex queries with many joins anymore!
 ```ts